EXPLAINER: What's behind the crisis at Belarus-Poland border

 WHAT HAS BEEN THE RESPONSE BY EU COUNTRIES?

-During the summer, Lithuania introduced a state of emergency to deal with small groups of migrants and strengthen its border with Belarus.
+During the summer, Lithuania introduced a state of emergency to deal with an influx of migrants and strengthen its border with Belarus.
 It set up tent camps to accommodate the growing number of migrants.

-This week, larger groups have gathered at the Polish border, and authorities in Warsaw sent riot police and other forces there to bolster the border guards.
-Polish authorities estimated about 3,000-4,000 were there.
-Some people used shovels and wire cutters to try to break through a razor-wire fence to cross.
-Polish authorities prevented hundreds of attempts by migrants to cross.
-Eight deaths have been confirmed, and temperatures have fallen below freezing at night.
+In previous months, small groups of asylum-seekers tried to sneak into Lithuania, Poland and Latvia at night, using forest paths away from populated areas.
+This week, much larger groups gathered openly at the Polish border, and some people used shovels and wire cutters to try to break through a razor-wire fence at Poland’s border.

+Authorities in Warsaw estimated the crowds at about 3,000-4,000 and said they prevented hundreds of people from entering the country.
+Poland deployed riot police and other forces to bolster the border guards.
+Eight deaths have been confirmed at the Belarus-Poland border,, and temperatures have fallen below freezing at night.

 The EU has made a strong show of solidarity with Poland, Lithuania and Latvia.
 EU officials are expected to discuss another round of sanctions against Belarus, and European Council President Charles Michel said for the first time that the bloc would consider the possibility of financing “physical infrastructure” such as barriers or fences on the border.